dan-har/presentit-laravel/README.md

 });
 ```

-Note that instead of closure transformer you can pass a transformer class, see presentit docs.
+Instead of closure transformer you can pass a transformer class, see presentit docs or example below.

+> The collection presentit api uses the ```transformWith``` method because the ```transform``` method exists in the base laravel collection.

 ## Transform collections